What you need to know about working with or connecting to our electricity infrastructure

 At the conclusion of the project, we will require that all works be formally handed over to us.

-View the List of Accredited Electrical Contractors and Consultants – July 2021 (PDF, 252kb)
+View the List of Accredited Electrical Contractors and Consultants – January 2023 (PDF, 231kb)

 - If you're looking at establishing or modifying an existing connection, you should make an access application to us.